nhirrle/aem-axx/README.md

     </dependency>
 ```

-3. Add the dependency to the embed block within the filevault-package-maven-plugin configuration
+3. Define the dependency to the embed block within the filevault-package-maven-plugin configuration
 ```
     <plugin>
         <groupId>org.apache.jackrabbit</groupId>